shuvoxcd01/GridMind/README.md

 # GridMind 🧠

-**GridMind** is a library of reinforcement learning (RL) algorithms, designed as a companion for readers of the book *Reinforcement Learning: An Introduction (2nd ed.)* by Richard S. Sutton and Andrew G. Barto.
+**GridMind** is a library of reinforcement learning (RL) algorithms.
 This library prioritizes **tabular implementations** to enhance understanding and facilitate hands-on experimentation with learning patterns in various RL algorithms.
 GridMind is compatible with **`gymnasium` environments**, making it easy to integrate with a wide range of standard RL environments.

+This library is also designed to serve as a companion for readers of the book *Reinforcement Learning: An Introduction (2nd ed.)* by Richard S. Sutton and Andrew G. Barto.

 > **Note**: GridMind is a work in progress and will be updated with additional algorithms and features over time.